 The database technology has penetrated into all aspects of the welding field, from raw material, welding test, welding technology to welding production.

 A typical database system including welding procedure qualification, welding procedure specification, welder archives management, welding material, material composition and properties, the weldability and welding, welding CCT diagram management standard consulting system, etc.

 These database systems provide favorable conditions for various data and information management in the field of welding.

-The welding expert system mainly focuses on process development, defect prediction and diagnosis, computer aided design and so on.
+The welding expert system mainly focuses on process development, defect prediction and diagnosis, computer-aided design and so on.

-In the existing welding expert system, process selection and process development are the most important application fields, and the real-time control of welding process is an important development direction.
+In the existing welding expert system, process selection and process development are the most important application fields, and the real-time control of the welding process is an important development direction.

-3.Computer aided quality control technology (CAQ)
+3.Computer-aided quality control technology (CAQ)

 Used for real-time monitoring of product data analysis and welding quality.